-A summary image is formed for display on the MERRByS server and in the KMZ file.
+A summary image is formed for display on the MERRByS catalogue server.
 The summary is a selection of up-to 30 DDMs selected, evenly spaced through the track to give an indication of the contents.

 The KMZ file contains a summary of the data viewable in Google Earth.
 The retrievals are stored in the file for display using "Right Click>Show Elevation Data".
 Further details are given for the sample data RD-2.